-Step 2: Add products
+Step 2: Adding products

-Step 3: Setting The Prices
+Step 3: Setting the prices

-To make your pricing and profit as transparent as possible we have broken it down into three visible categories.
+To make your pricing and profit as transparent as possible, we have broken it down into three visible categories.

-Production Cost: The cost that the lab charges you to produce the product.
+Production: The cost that the lab charges you to produce the product.